Picture BooksA Fantastic Spring Picture Book List for Elementary Teachers with 20 Titles

 Teaching about winter holds so much value for your students while helping you fulfill your curricular goals.
 By teaching the season transition to winter, your students get to study the weather patterns of the season, practice their scientific skills, and see how nature is interconnected with real-life applications of new knowledge during place-based learning opportunities.
 Enjoy this wonderful season with its cold weather, stunning silence, and enjoyable holidays; it is sure to be one of your students’ most memorable times of the year!

 Looking for activities to help you teach the winter season?
-Check out our winter seasonal resources with activities like a fall to winter sorting worksheet, a seasonal booklet, and an outdoor scavenger hunt!
+Check out my winter seasonal resources with activities like a fall to winter sorting worksheet, a seasonal booklet, and an outdoor scavenger hunt!

 Briggs, K. 2021, January 4.
 Enduring and Avoiding the Cold – How Reptiles and Amphibians Survive Northern Winters.
 Retrieved from https://www.weareiowa.com/article/weather/weather-lab/heres-why-its-often-so-windy-in-fall-winter-and-spring-des-moines-central-iowa/524-fbb13fbc-2734-4486-a97a-60a13967fc24